Dycom Industries, Inc. research snapshot

 Fundamental monitor

-Track fiber and broadband program activity, data-center electrical contribution after Power Solutions, backlog, organic growth, adjusted EBITDA margin, free cash flow, net debt, customer concentration, and fiscal 2027 guidance updates.
+Track fiber and broadband program activity, data-center electrical contribution after Power Solutions and National Technology Integrators, backlog, organic growth, adjusted EBITDA margin, free cash flow, net debt, customer concentration, and the August 19, 2026 earnings report.

 Position sizing should reflect that DY is an execution-sensitive contractor with high market expectations, not a predictable subscription business.